ARMmbed/mbed-client/docs/Howto.md

         }

 ```
-For yotta based builds, to change the message size, you need to create a `config.json` file in the application level.
+For yotta based builds, you need to create a `config.json` file in the application level:

-*Example:*
 ```
 {
 "coap_max_incoming_block_message_size": 100000